Bootstrap-Based Inference for Cube Root Asymptotics: Abstract

 \section{Abstract}

-This note proposes a consistent bootstrap-based distributional approximation for cube root consistent estimators such as the maximum score estimator of \cite{Manski_1975_JoE} and the isotonic density estimator of \cite{Grenander_1956_SAJ}.
-In both cases, the standard nonparametric bootstrap is known to be inconsistent.
-Our method restores consistency of the nonparametric bootstrap by altering the shape of the criterion function defining the estimator whose distribution we seek to approximate.
-This modification leads to a generic and easy-to-implement resampling method for inference that is conceptually distinct from other available distributional approximations based on some form of modified bootstrap.
-We offer simulation evidence showcasing the performance of our inference method in finite samples.
-An extension of our methodology to general M-estimation problems is also discussed.
+This paper proposes a valid bootstrap-based distributional approximation for $M$-estimators exhibiting a \cite{Chernoff_1964_AISM}-type limiting distribution.
+For estimators of this kind, the standard nonparametric bootstrap is inconsistent.
+The method proposed herein is based on the nonparametric bootstrap, but restores consistency by altering the shape of the criterion function defining the estimator whose distribution we seek to approximate.
+This modification leads to a generic and easy-to-implement resampling method for inference that is conceptually distinct from other available distributional approximations.
+We illustrate the applicability of our results with four examples in econometrics and machine learning.